gled-rs/mastodon-autofollow/README.md

 Simple bot that follows every new user it finds on the public timeline of an instance

+It's a proof of concept, not to be deployed to handle billions of toots and followed.

-# init.sh
+# launch.sh
-Prepare a virtualenv to use the script and activate it
+Prepare a virtualenv to use the script and activate it, launch the script and exit. use it in cron at your own pace

-# autofollow.py:
-can be launched then by cron to populate followed list